AljoschaMeyer/pavo-bootstrap/reference.md

   - builtin functions are less than any functions that were created dynamically
   - the ordering on the builtin functions is the lexicographical ordering on their identifiers (this choice is completely arbitrary, but has the nice property that a human doesn't need to look anything up)
 - two cells are equal if they are the same value, otherwise the one that was created first (through a call to `(cell v)`) is less than the other one
-- two opaques of different types are ordered according to the order on their types
+- two opaques are equal if they are the same value, otherwise the one that was created first is less than the other one
-- two opaques of the same type are ordered according to the order on their contained values
+  - builtin opaques are less than any opaques that were created dynamically

-Note that the ordering on opaques "leaks" information about the inner values, so they are not "truly" opaque.
-If your use case requires absolutely 100% encapsulation, roll your own instead of using the built-in opaques.
+  - the ordering on the builtin opaques is the lexicographical ordering on their identifiers (this choice is completely arbitrary, but has the nice property that a human doesn't need to look anything up)

 For examples, see the documentation for `(cmp v w)` below.